nmmmnu/injector/README.md

 - lots of external code for instanciate the objects.
 - instantiation code is mixed with business logic, e.g. difficult control over the code

 ## Dependency Injection with Factories

+We can clean things a bit, if we use a Factory:

 ~~~php
 interface CreditCardProcessorFactory{